 Table 7 shows the first-attempt pass rates of writers broken down by the Canadian province of education or by the country of education.
-The top five international countries are displayed in descending order of total number of writes from 2015 to 2019.
+The top five international countries are displayed in descending order of total number of writes from the cohorts for 2016 to 2020.